-Students of Society and Culture complete a Personal Interest Project based on a topic related to the fundamental concepts of the course.
+The Personal Interest Project comprises 30% of the total examination mark.
+The Personal Interest Project is based on a topic related to the fundamental concepts of the course.
 The project is integrated across the whole HSC course and draws together the interests, research skills and personal experiences of the student.
 The presented project must include an introduction, a log, central material of the Personal Interest Project, a conclusion, a resource list and certification.

-The Personal Interest Project comprises 30% of the total HSC course mark.
 The Personal Interest Project is marked by HSC examiners at a designated HSC marking centre.